 Abnormal hair growth: Hirsutism is growth of hair, usually in women, where not normally seen.
 This can be caused by a number of things some as simple as heredity but may indicate a hormonal imbalance.
 Evaluation by a doctor to determin the cause.
 There are some medications that help decrease the hair growth.
 Many women also use laser hair removal or electrolysis. ...Read moreSee 1 more doctor answer

 Hormones: If the testosterone level is too high, or if the estrogen level is too low, then you can get excess hair growth.
 Pcos (poly cystic ovarian syndrome, aka stein leventhal syndrome) is a common example.
 Underweight women can be low on estrogen and get excess hair growth.
 It can be treated, call your doctor. ...Read more

 Yes you can: Yes you can and I see no reason why you can not take it.
 It contains L-dopa which is a precursor of Dopamine and has been claimed to increase production of growth hormone.If you are taking any other medication for any other reason than ask your healthcare provider if you can take this without any interaction ...Read more

-I am 21yr old I am suffering from bilateral polycystic ovaries, irregular menstrual bleeding, hirsuitism, hormonal imbalance!
-Please help me to get rid?
+I am 21yr old I am suffering from bilateral polycystic ovaries, irregular menstrual bleeding, hirsuitism, hormonal imbalance! please help me to get rid?

 Couple things: Depression risk doubles.
 Also metformin may be helpful because it decrease Insulin levels; for 30% of women this will help ovulation.
 The other effects on skin can be managed with ocp.
 The combination of buproprion and metformin cam help wt loss.
-And mood but may need a little help with insomnia at first and I wouldn't start them simultaneously.
+And mood but may need a little help with insomnia at first and i wouldn't start them simultaneously.
 Look up metformin and pcos, go slow, get the xl. ...Read more

 How do u judge the severity of pcos?
 How severe is my pcos my afc is 20-22 irregular periods do get acne every year n also have chin hirsuitism?

-I have pcos I am taking oral contraceptives how long I can take them as when I stop them I get acne and hirsuitism and missed periods ?
+I have pcos I am taking oral contraceptives how long i can take them as when i stop them i get acne and hirsuitism and missed periods ?

 Hi can you tell me some names of medicines that lower sex drive .
 Because ive got a very high one?
 Ive tried chasteberry it didnt work

 Needs assessment: You should consult a psychiatrist or psychologist.
 The key questions are whether your sex drive is truly problematic and/or whether it signals illness (either medical or psychological).
 If treatment is desirable, then the treatment needs to be based on the underlying cause.
 Simply cycling through a list of sex-suppressive meds or herbs is inefficient and possibly dangerous. ...Read more